List of county roads in Pine County, Minnesota: CR 1–CR 25

 County Highway 6 is a road that serves Pine City Township and Royalton Township.
-The road begins as a continuation of County Road 5 on Brunswick Road, heads north for 1.4 mi and terminates at Pokegama Lake Road (CR 7).
+The road begins as a continuation of County Highway 5 on Brunswick Road, heads north for 1.4 mi and terminates at Pokegama Lake Road (CR 7).

 County Highway 7 is a road that serves Pine City, Pine City Township, Royalton Township, Pokegama Township and Grasston.
 The approximately 11 mi road begins as continuation Pine Street (Kanabec CR 23) in Grasston, which becomes Pokegama Lake Road upon entering Pine County.
 Pokegama Lake Road generally heads east and north until reaching its intersection with Interstate Highway 35, enters Pine City as Hillside Avenue Southwest, and terminates at its intersection with Main Street (CR 61).
 Though the short segment of Pine Street in Grasston between the county line and State Highway 107 (MN 107) is designated as Kanabec CR 23, the sign for the short segment is that of Pine CR 7.
 The segment within Pine City was originally signed as former State Highway 324 (MN 324) until 2003.

 County Highway 8 is a road that serves Pine City Township and Pine City.
 The approximately 7 mi road begins at the intersection of Ravine Road (CR 117) and St. Croix Road (CR 118), heads west into Pine City on St. Croix Road, then on St. Croix Road Southeast, heads north on 2nd Street Southeast, heads west on 3rd Avenue Southeast, and terminating at 6th Street (CR 61).

 County Highway 9 is a road that serves Pine City, Pine City Township, Chegwatana Township and Pokegama Township, Pine County, Minnesota.
 The road begins at St. Croix Road Southeast (CR 8) in Pine City, heads out of Pine City on East Cross Lake Road, generally heads northeast on Cross Lake Road for approximately 4.5 mi along portions of former Point Douglas to Superior Military Road, then north for 2 mi, terminating at Beroun Crossing Road (CR 14).

 County Highway 10 is a road that serves Chengwatana.
 The road begins at the intersection of Cross Lake Road (CR 9) and Forest Road, heads east for approximately 4.7 mi on Forest Road, heads north on Evergreen Road for 3 mi, and terminates at its intersection with Beroun Crossing Road (CR 14 / CR 128).